Author Salman Rushdie stabbed on lecture stage in New York

 The suspect’s attorney, public defender Nathaniel Barone, said he was still gathering information and declined to comment.
 Matar’s home was blocked off by authorities.

+The stabbing reverberated from the tranquil town of Chautauqua to the United Nations, which issued a statement expressing U.N.
+Secretary-General Antonio Guterres’ horror at the attack and stressing that free expression and opinion should not be met with violence.

-Rushdie has been a prominent spokesman for free expression and liberal causes.
-He is a former president of PEN America, which said it was “reeling from shock and horror” at the attack.
+Rushdie has been a prominent spokesman for free expression and liberal causes, and the literary world recoiled at what Ian McEwan, a novelist and Rushdie’s friend, described as “an assault on freedom of thought and speech.”

-“We can think of no comparable incident of a public violent attack on a literary writer on American soil,” CEO Suzanne Nossel said in a statement.
+“Salman has been an inspirational defender of persecuted writers and journalists across the world,” McEwan said in a statement.
+“He is a fiery and generous spirit, a man of immense talent and courage and he will not be deterred.”

+PEN America CEO Suzanne Nossel said the organization didn’t know of any comparable act of violence against a literary writer in the U.S. Rushdie was once president of the group, which advocates for writers and free expression.

 Rushdie’s 1988 novel was viewed as blasphemous by many Muslims, who saw a character as an insult to the Prophet Muhammad, among other objections.
 Across the Muslim world, often-violent protests erupted against Rushdie, who was born in India to a Muslim family.